 For information on whether you require a visa for the United Kingdom and how to apply, go to the UK Border Agency website

-Please note that the UK Delegation to the Council of Europe cannot deal with individual enquiries about visa applications.
-For all visa enquiries, please contact the UK Border Agency
+The UK Delegation to the Council of Europe cannot deal with individual enquiries about visa applications.
+For all visa enquiries, contact the UK Border Agency

-For all other enquiries, please see our contact details below.
+For all other enquiries, see our contact details below.